truenas/middleware/docs/userguide/freenas_sharing.rst

 WebDAV Shares
 ------------------

-Beginning with FreeNAS® 9.3, WebDAV shares can be created so that authenticated users can browse the contents of the specified volume, dataset, or directory from a web browser.
+WebDAV shares can be created so that authenticated users can browse the contents of the specified volume, dataset, or directory from a web browser.

 Configuring WebDAV shares is a two step process.
 First, create the WebDAV share(s) to specify which data can be accessed.
 Then, configure the WebDAV service by specifying the port, authentication type, and authentication password.
 Once the configuration is complete, the share can be accessed using a URL in the